-Acronyms Systems Programs EMD/EM Employ Miami-Dade/Employ Monroe The Workforce Innovation and Opportunity Act (WIOA) Youth WFMS Workforce Management System All Youth Programs
+Acronyms Systems Programs Employ Miami-Dade/Employ The Workforce Innovation and Opportunity Act (WIOA) EMD/EM Monroe Youth WFMS Workforce Management System All Youth Programs

-Definition Global Exclusion - A participant who is hard exited has a planned gap in service that will exceed 90 days.
+Definition Global Exclusion - A participant who is hard exited has a planned gap in service that will days.
 This individual is not considered an exiter and does not count in performance.